 MBChb, DTM&H, Msc, PhD, MFPH, FRSPH, FHEA

-I am a Public Health registrar (medically qualified) and Clinical Lecturer in Public Health at the University of Cambridge.
+I am a Clinical Lecturer in Public Health at the University of Cambridge.
 In my current post I spend 50% of my time undertaking research and 50% in the NHS.

 My medical school training was at the University of Aberdeen, graduating in 2007.
 Following this I completed my foundation medical training in hospitals in the north east of Scotland.
 I then spent a year in Auckland, NZ, working as a junior doctor in medicine for the elderly and surgery.
 On returning to the UK, I work in the Evidence Review Group at the University of Aberdeen appraising the clinical and cost effectiveness of new medications for NICE.
-During this period, I spent three months at the Liverpool School of Topical Medicine undertaking a diploma.
-I also attained a distinction for my Master’s degree in public health and also won division and college prizes for my thesis looking at vitamin D supplementation and heart disease.
+During this period, I spent three months at the Liverpool School of Topical Medicine undertaking the Diploma of Tropical Medicine and Hygiene.
+I also attained a distinction for my Master’s degree in public health and also won Division and College prizes for my thesis looking at vitamin D supplementation and heart disease.

 My career progress to date is as follows: